ple1n/awesome/philosophy.md

 Looks is a partial order where there are a few prevailing standards of looks, where in each lane there exists relative level of preference.
 I am not proposing any specific holistic partial order of looks, because I do not want useless controsversy.
 Rather, I am conjecturing that the thought space conforms to such a structure.

+# Enligtened narcissism

+I have developed this very specific kind of narcissism, where I am fully aware of my flaws that are considered flaws under specific assumptions (axiomatic or not).
+I contrast it with,

+- Ignorant narcissism, the kind where people gain pride over their looks, nation-state, or money while not paying attention to the rest of reality.
+The nationalists can not accept criticisms.
+All of them can not accept what they do not have, do not own, including a lack of novelty in their personality.
+- Repressed narcissism.
+I expect most people of this kind to gain siginifcant personality change, say if they gain massive wealth, power, or looks.
+The fact that their personality and views can change at all is a proof that they are not at an _iteartive maximum_

+The awareness about my own flaws only strengthens my narcissism, because it is not longer predicated on a flawless fiction, a delusion of weak foundation.